idelchi/devenv/README.md

     git submodule set-branch -b dev .devenv
     git submodule update --init --recursive --remote

-If using VS Code, copy the [.vscode](./.vscode) folder into the main project, and update the paths in [settings.json](./.vscode/settings.json) to point to the configuration folders used.
+If using VS Code, copy the [.vscode](./.vscode) folder into the main project, and adjust the paths in [settings.json](./.vscode/settings.json) to correspond with the configuration folders used.

 [Taskfile.yml](./Taskfile.yml) contains the list of commands that can be run to format and lint the code, and can be used as a starting point for your own project.